 Copywriting is undervalued

-Businesses succeed or fail based on the strength of the connection between them and their audience.
-But when you outsource copywriting, the very words that create and sustain that connection, then don’t come from your business.
+Businesses succeed or fail based on how well they connect with their target audience.
+And words play a big part in how that connection works.
+But when you outsource copywriting, the words which create and sustain that connection don’t come from inside your business.

-Nope, some professional wordsmith waves their magic pen over your brand identity and suddenly words come out that educate and entertain your audiences.
-That persuade and influence them to connect with your brand and buy from you, even thought they aren’t really your words.
-Your advertising copy, your blog posts and your sales copy speak to consumers but typically don’t come from you.
+Nope.
+Some professional wordsmith waves their magic pen over your brand identity and suddenly words come out which educate and entertain your audience.
+That persuade and influence them to connect with your brand and buy from you.
+Written in your brand’s tone of voice with clear calls to action.

 In fact, copywriters are almost as chronically undervalued and overlooked as graphic designers.
 Most clients have little to no idea of the skill involved.
 They only care if it drives sales numbers.
 And to be fair, that brings us to our final point.

 So, why does copywriting matter in business?
-If it’s got all these challenges, why do people bother?
+If it’s got all these challenges, why bother?

 Well, for us, when you create a great piece of copy, and it delivers against the objective, it makes a difference to the target audience.
 It makes a difference to the brand.
 And it more than makes up for the rest of the shiteness that sits around copywriting.

-Writing talks to your consumers when you aren’t there.
+Writing talks to customers when you aren’t there.
 It’s how they find you online.
 It supports your brand identity through blogs and advertising.
 It impacts almost every part of the customer experience.